procheta1999/procheta1999/README.md

 <br>

 ## I'm a React.js Developer and also the Director of Service Projects of Rotaract Club of NSEC.
-I am also the leader of Cybernix- The Software Wing of Phoenix- The Tech Club of NSEC.
+I am also the lead of Cybernix- The Software Wing of Phoenix- The Tech Club of NSEC.

 <img src="https://github.com/sciencepal/sciencepal/blob/master/assets/life_balance.gif" alt="side Image" align="right" width="200" height="auto" />